AaveChan/WGHO/README.md

 - Rescuable
 - Function unrolling
-- If you send wGHO to the wGHO contract you recive your GHO and the wGHO get burned
+- If you send wGHO to the wGHO contract you receive your GHO and the wGHO get burned
 - Permit

 Run tests with: